 After this Paulina taught at the National School in Ilkeston and at her retirement had spent 40 years in the teaching profession.

-William Frost died in retirement at his home at 34 Dale Street in January 1902, aged 67
+William Frost died in retirement at his home at 34 Dale Street on January 26t, 1902, aged 67